Seteco/Somorrostro/Monitor-application-bandwidth-with-Linux-QoS.md

 Once **traffic classification** is applied, we can use **[netdata](https://github.com/firehol/netdata)** to visualize the bandwidth consumption per class in real-time (no configuration is needed for netdata - it will figure it out).

 QoS, is extremely light.
 You will configure it once, and this is it.
-It will not bother you again.
+It will not bother you again and it will not use any noticeable CPU resources, especially on application and database servers.

 ---